Do We Need a Band Contract?

 - Every band that has ever crashed and burned over money issue or songwriting credits swore at some point in their career that these things didn't matter at all to them.
 The fact is, when your band is earning money, everyone will want their share.
 If you're not sure what that fair share is (especially when it comes to songwriting royalties), then the fighting will start.

 Of course, many bands function without band member contracts.
-If your band is more like a hobby than a career goal - if you like to play shows and play music together for fun, but don't have any interest in making music your career, than a contract is not essential.
-If your band is playing together with the hopes of making music your full-time job, then a contract is worth considering.
-In fact, if you start achieving the success you want, a contact will become very important.
-Here are a few scenarios in which you should give an artist contract some serious consideration:
+If your band is more like a hobby than a career goal, than a contract is not essential.
+If, however, you start achieving the success you want, a contract will become very important.

 - One or two band members are paying most of the expenses for the band.
 Bands cost money, and some band members may be in a better place financially to be able to cover the costs of the band.
 Get it in writing as to how this person will be paid back when the band starts making money.